aws-samples/amazon-comprehend-medical-fhir-integration/lab2.md

 ## Load data to FHIR repository

-We will now load the patient record to an existing FHIR repository.
+We will now load a patient record to an existing FHIR repository.
+The test file used here was generated using Synthea.
+Synthea is a synthetic patient generator that models the medical history of synthetic patients.
+It is widely used in the healthcare industry to output high-quality synthetic, realistic but not real, patient data and associated health records covering every aspect of healthcare.
+More details about Synthea can be found [here](https://github.com/synthetichealth/synthea/wiki).

 1. Go to test-data folder by running following command.
     ```